 Furthermore, a problem many people will overlook is the possibility of their pipes freezing.
 This can be a disaster for an RV owner as it would completely ruin your plumbing system.
 As a result, you need to take action to make sure that this does not happen to you.
 If it does happen it could cause permanent damage to the system to the point where you might need to replace it entirely.

 How to Keep Your Camper Warm in the Winter

-One of the best things you can do to prepare your RV or camper for the winter is insulate your windows and floors.
-Without proper insulation you will be freezing cold at night and immediately want to go home.
-Not only will it ruin your trip emotionally, it is dangerous to live in an RV without insulation during the winter.
-Without insulation it will get very cold at night.
+One of the best things you can do to prepare your RV or camper for the winter is to insulate your windows and floors.
+Without proper insulation, you will be freezing cold at night and immediately want to go home.
+Not only will it ruin your trip emotionally, but it is also dangerous to live in an RV without insulation during the winter.
+Without insulation, it will get very cold at night.
 This can cause you to get hypothermia or get sick in other ways.
 It is not worth the risk, so take the time and insulate your camper.

 Additionally, it would not hurt to purchase a space heater to help you heat up the camper quickly.
 Whenever you open the door cold air will get in and begin to cool things down.
 However, if you have a space heater you can heat up the camper quickly and with ease.

 We love our Mr. Heater Buddy for keeping our RV warm in the winter!
 Ours uses propane canisters which last about 4-5 hours on the lowest setting.
 But for longer winter camping the Mr. Heater with the adapter that connects to a larger propane tank is awesome!